Industrial Battery Care for your Electric Forklift

-- Plug Charger in to the battery.
-Take care to plug charger in to battery not to your forklift.
+- Plug Charger into the battery.
+Take care to plug the charger into the battery, not to your forklift.
 You want to charge your battery not damage the electrical components in your forklift.

 - Follow the manufacturers’ instructions for charger settings.
 Many chargers are automatic, but you may need to set a timer on some chargers.

-- If you did remove battery from truck, then you would reinstall battery in to truck with lifting beam and secure in place and then plug battery back in to truck.
+- If you did remove the battery from the truck, then you would reinstall the battery in to truck with lifting beam and secure in place and then plug the battery back into the truck.

 - Check the electric forklift’s Battery Discharge Indicator to verify it reads as fully charged.